 Here are four things to do with single-mindedness this Lent which, if you do them, will give you a clearer vision of the Risen Christ, come Easter.

 - FASTING: Part of planning your fast should be to educate yourself on different types of fasts and reasons to fast.
-Also when Fasting is mentioned in the scripture it was always accompanied by prayer.
+Also, when Fasting is mentioned in the Scripture, it is always accompanied by prayer.
 Spend time talking to God and allowing Him to reveal Himself to you in His Word.